 Willis arrived in San Antonio as a Wrightian, and his houses show the influence up until 1919 or so.
 Many are attributed to Atlee Ayres, in whose office Willis worked until 1916.
 Here are a few of the ones we have found:

-By 1919 George Willis has departed from Modernist Prairie style for the revival styles that would dominate the 1920s, as seen in this house on West Woodlawn in Beacon Hill.
+By 1919 George Willis has departed from Modernist Prairie style for the revival styles that would dominate the 1920s, as seen in the house below on West Woodlawn in Beacon Hill.
 A recent article in the Express-News claims that this is the first Spanish Colonial house in San Antonio, and one of the first built with air conditioning.